jearle/resume/Resume-Jesse-Earle.md

 ### Vice President / Architect | MSCI Inc. (10/2020 - 11/2023)

-- Led the architecture of an end-to-end B2B data platform, serving external clients via REST APIs and a custom React frontend.
+- Architechted Climate Value-at-Risk dashboard integration, enabling institutional investors to quantify the financial impact of climate change on real estate using a React frontend, REST APIs, and a backend integrating MSSQL and Elasticsearch.
 - Engineered a scalable data pipeline to migrate real estate data from MSSQL to Snowflake, enabling enhanced analytics for clients.
 - Implemented a secure, multi-application authentication and authorization system using AWS Cognito and Node.js.
 - Designed a monorepo architecture with Yarn workspaces and Vite, enabling code sharing between modern React packages and a legacy AngularJS application.